 - Grain bowls.
 I’ll admit that I used to toss just regular old chicken atop my rice and quinoa bowls.
 However, having a batch of Blackened Chicken on hand changes the game.
 Not only is it an easy way to add tons of protein, but this chicken has an amazing flavor that compliments whatever is in the bowl.

 - Tacos.
 Craving a fresh spin on taco night?
 This recipe is the answer!
 This baked chicken is the perfect way to mix up your Taco Tuesday rotation and surprise your family in the best way.
+Take inspiration from these Blackened Steak Tacos and add some fresh fruit salsa.

 How to Store Leftover Chicken